makabongwe47/alx-system_engineering-develops/0x03-shell_variables_expansions/README.md

-Write a script that prints the result of the addition of a with the value stored in an environment variable
+Write a script that prints the result of POWER divided by DIVIDE